-Royal Marine bomb maker Ciarán Maxwell to be sentenced - BBC News
+Marine bomb maker given 18 years in jail

-Royal Marine bomb maker Ciarán Maxwell to be sentenced
+Ciarán Maxwell: Royal Marine bomb maker given 18 years

-The sentencing is set to take place later of a former Royal Marine from County Antrim who made bombs for dissident republicans.
+A former Royal Marine from County Antrim who made bombs for dissident republicans has been sentenced to 18 years in prison.

 Ciarán Maxwell, from Larne, admitted a series of terror charges ahead of a pre-sentence hearing that began last Wednesday.